fsi-open/doctrine-extensions/doc/uploadable.md

 Note that both `$fileKey` and `$file` properties **MUST** have defined getters and setters.

-There is also example with xml mapping - [/doc/uploadable/xml.md](/doc/uploadable/xml.md).
+There is also example with xml mapping - [/doc/uploadable/xml.md](/doc/uploadable/xml.md) and yaml mapping [/doc/uploadable/yaml.md](/doc/uploadable/yaml.md).

 ## Uploadable options